 What is an extended metaphor?

-An extended metaphor works similarly to a normal metaphor, but is elaborated on in great detail and greater length.
-The length of the extended metaphor can vary from a few sentences to an entire body of work.
+An extended metaphor works similarly to a normal metaphor, but is elaborated over a series of sentences, paragraphs, or stanzas.
 Extended metaphors are used in poetry, literature, and screenwriting to communicate abstract concepts through detailed comparison and story.

 Extended metaphor example:

 An allegory is a storytelling technique used to convey something symbolic or thematic to the audience through narrative means.
 Allegories utilize characters, stories, and plots to portray abstract concepts.
-Allegories utilize extended metaphors, but not all extended metaphors are allegories.
+An allegory can utilize extended metaphors, but extended metaphors are not allegories– at most, extended metaphors last a few paragraphs.

-Learn more about the Allegory of the Cave and how it uses of metaphor in the video below.
+Learn more about the Allegory of the Cave in the video below.

 A conceit compares two very unlike things in an elaborate and often sophisticated extended metaphor.
 Authors use conceits to challenge readers to find connections between even the most dissimilar things.
 This connection creates meaning that is often difficult to express through other means.